A coalgebraic treatment of conditional transition systems with upgrades

 \section{Introduction}

-Ji\v{r}{\'\i} Ad\'amek has made many important contributions to category theory, such as the theory of locally presentable and accessible categories and to the theory of coalgebras.
-The well-known concept of the final (or terminal) chain to construct the final coalgebra \cite{ak:fixed-point-set-functor} will play a key role in this paper.
-In addition Ji\v{r}{\'\i} Ad\'amek wrote, jointly with Herrlich and Strecker, the well-known textbook ``Abstract and Concrete Categories -- The Joy of Cats'' \cite{joyofcats}, which has served as an invaluable guide to us when learning and looking up results on category theory, also for this paper.
+Ji\v{r}{\'\i} Ad\'amek has made many important contributions to category theory to the theory of coalgebras.
+The final (or terminal) chain to construct the final coalgebra \cite{ak:fixed-point-set-functor} will play a key role in this paper.
+In addition Ji\v{r}{\'\i} Ad\'amek wrote, jointly with Horst Herrlich and George E.~Strecker, the well-known textbook ``Abstract and Concrete Categories -- The Joy of Cats'' \cite{joyofcats}, which has served as an invaluable guide to us when learning and looking up results on category theory, also for this paper.

-This paper is a continuation of the work that two of the co-authors did jointly with Ji\v{r}{\'\i} Ad\'amek \cite{ABHKMS12}.
+It is a continuation of the work that two of the co-authors did jointly with Ji\v{r}{\'\i} Ad\'amek \cite{ABHKMS12}.
 In that paper we studied generic versions of minimisation and determinisation algorithms in the context of coalgebras, especially in Kleisli categories.
-Here we are studying a novel type of transition system, so-called conditional transition systems, and show how they fit into this framework.
+Here we are studying a novel type of transition system, called conditional transition systems, and show how they fit into this framework.

 This example is interesting for several reasons: first, it gives a non-trivial case study in coalgebra which demonstrates the generality of the approach.
 Second, it studies coalgebras in the category of partially ordered sets, respectively in Kleisli categories over this base category.
 We use the Birkhoff duality for distributive lattices to show the equivalence of two Kleisli categories over two monads: the reader monad and the so-called lattice monad.
 This result can be of interest, independently of the coalgebraic theory.
 Third, we introduce a notion of upgrade into coalgebraic modelling.